nezaj/web-bitelog/src/data/notes.md

+### 10/28/2021

+WEIGHT-FEELING
+Weight started moving down again!
+Part of this was due to food poisoning though which wasn’t great

+NUTRITION-FEELING
+Much better.
+No binges, lots of protein, getting things back on track

+SLEEP-FEELING
+Sleep was good enough, definitely need to be getting 7+ hours

+STRESS-FEELING
+Stress is better than last week.
+Running Consistent and getting our guys results is still a concern

+OVERALL-THOUGHTS
+First week went well, aside from food poisoning.
+Exercise was a miss though and would love to get back to daily movement

+NUTRITION-GOALS

+-   Keep average calories below target
+-   Continue being mindful with food

 ### 9/22/2021

 Weight: Only three weigh-ins this week -- mainly due to poor eating!
 I definitely didn't want to face the scale.
 Even with the three weigh-ins, my average weight was the highest in the last three months.
 Looking at my weight ranges for the last month, I've definitely been stalling.
 Let's do a full reset